 Tourists will enjoy visiting Reykjavik year round, although the best time to visit depends on what one is looking to do.
 For travelers looking for slightly warmer weather (50-60F), the summer is the time to go.
 Summer in Iceland boasts the option to explore under the Midnight Sun; visitors will experience nearly 24-hours of sunlight.
 Iceland National Day, Secret Solstice and other festivals will also take place during the summer.
 This is also a perfect time to go hiking.

-For those who are more interested in hiking or snowmobiling on glaciers, or in seeing the Northern Lights, the months of September through March are better times to travel.
-Although the weather will be colder, darker, and icier, those who are chasing the beautiful natural phenomena will get their fix at this time.
+For those who are more interested in hiking, snowmobiling on glaciers, or in seeing the Northern Lights, the months of September through March are much better times to travel.
+Although the weather will be colder, darker and icier, those who are chasing the beautiful natural phenomena will get their fix at this time.

 a Few Facts about Reykjavik

 Reykjavik is full of culture and history, so it is a wonderful place to learn about the Vikings.
 But if you’re looking for some more quirky things to do, you can check out the museum of phalluses (with over 200 specimens), grab a beer and wonder how it was illegal in Iceland until the end of the 1980s, or examine some of the street art.
 Just don’t go to Reykjavik expecting to grab a Starbucks coffee or anything from McDonalds – it’s the only Western European capital that doesn’t have either.

 One Day in Reykjavik Itinerary

-Reykjavik has a multitude of activities that you can plan to take on throughout the day without having to travel around much!
-Reykjavik is an easily walkable city, so you don’t have to stress too much about public transportation.
-It is easy to take the bus into Reykjavik from the airport, although you can just as easily rent a car and use that as well.
+Reykjavik has a multitude of activities you can plan to take on throughout the day without having to travel around much!
+Reykjavik is an easily walkable city, so you don’t have to stress too much about public transport.
+It is easy to take the bus into Reykjavik from the airport, although you can just as easily rent a car and use that, as well.
 Follow this guide and make the most of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Reykjavik.
+These are the top sights and things to do during your one day in Reykjavik.